“In New Orleans, culture doesn’t come down from on high, it bubbles up from the streets.”

 In our first hour of the 2012 French Quarter Festival broadcast we will celebrate our 5th anniversary of LIVE broadcasts from New Orleans by sharing sound bites from the previous years.
 You’ll recognize prior guests and the comedy relief they offered on past shows; guests like Rockin’ Dopsie Jr. and … Read more Read moreNew Orleans Events & Festivals Food & Drink

-New Orleans has so much to offer and we’ll introduce a few more of the city’s treasures including indie soul singer/songwriter Theresa Andersson who stops by to talk about how life in New Orleans has influenced her music and how she merged the culture of New Orleans with that of … Read more Read moreNew Orleans Food & Drink
+New Orleans has so much to offer and we’ll introduce a few more of the New Orleans treasures including indie soul singer/songwriter Theresa Andersson who stops by to talk about how life in New Orleans has influenced her music and how she merged the culture of New Orleans with that … Read more Read moreNew Orleans Food & Drink

 World Footprints Radio continues with its special broadcast from New Orleans during French Quarter Festival 2010.
 Stevie McKee will talk about the 7th Ward and Faubourg Treme, an historic neighborhood recently made famous by HBO.
 Then we’ll be rockin’ with the “Mick Jagger of the Marsh” and Rockin’ Dopsie, Jr. … Read more Read moreNew Orleans Events & Festivals Literature & Music